 Ants usually have plenty of shelter options outdoors, but in extreme weather circumstances, they may be driven indoors.
 This can happen during times of flooding, excessive heat, or drought conditions.
 Preventing them from getting inside is one of the best things you can do to avoid an infestation.
 Do this by sealing the exterior of your home.

 Your best prevention efforts may not work 100% of the time, so let GTA Toronto Pest Control help you solve your ant problem.
 Our expert technicians can identify the species of ants, exterminate them from your home and property, and apply a perimeter treatment to keep them from coming back.
 We use state of the art treatments that are extremely effective, while still being safe for your family and pets.
-For the best pest control in Toronto, trust GTA Toronto Pest
+For Toronto's trusted pest management professionals, trust GTA Toronto Pest

 Control for all of your pest control needs.